-C2.3 All vehicle systems used to measure and record the temperature of milk or fractions at the point of collection must be reference tested on an annual basis and records kept.
-Maximum acceptable tolerances are +/- 0.5 degree centigrade.
+100 All vehicle systems used to measure and record the Ensure that temperature probes are inspected and reference temperature of milk or fractions at the point of collection must be reference tested, using a calibrated temperature recording device, at least annually, or as per should be validated either in-house or by a flowmeter calibration provider. tested on an annual basis and records kept.
+Maximum acceptable tolerances are +/- 0.5 degree centigrade. manufacturers specification, and records kept Such reference testing records need to be obtained if probes have been replaced, or re-calibrated, during the year.
+Certificates should also be present for new vehicles and new flowmeters acquired directly from the manufacturer.